Fine Woodworking

-Fine Woodworking is a woodworking magazine published by Taunton Press in Newtown, Connecticut, USA.
+Fine Woodworking is a woodworking magazine published by Active Interest Media in Newtown, Connecticut, USA.

 History and profile

-The magazine began publication in 1975, with simple monochrome printing and stapled monochrome covers.
+The magazine began publication in 1975 by Taunton Press, with simple monochrome printing and stapled monochrome covers.
+Founded by Paul and Jan Roman, the magazine solicited articles from experienced woodworkers and only accepted advertising for products related to woodworking.

 The magazine focuses on the very best of woodworking techniques at the highest level of skill.
 Articles include practical tutorials on technique, the theory of timber, finishes or tools, as well as showcases for high-quality finished work.
 The magazine emphasizes high-quality work regardless of the difficulty of execution.